Dr. Tracie Mahaffey

 Why does the advisor keep so few hours?

-Since we have fewer majors than many other departments, the Philosophy Department employs one faculty member to oversee the undergraduate program and one part-time advisor.
+Since we have fewer majors than many other departments, the Philosophy Department employs one faculty member to oversee the undergraduate program.
 If you cannot come by during scheduled hours, then please send the advisor an email and she/he will schedule an appointment with you outside of office hours.

 What do undergraduate advisors do?